Stable factorization of the Calder\'on problem via the Born approximation: Introduction

 We start by establishing that the correspondence $\Phi_\mB(V)=\ve$ depicted in \eqref{eq:diagram_1} is injective.
 In fact, the Born approximation contains all the necessary information to reconstruct $V$ \textit{locally} in annuli from the boundary:

 \begin{main-theorem}[Uniqueness] Let $d\ge 2$ and $V_1,V_2 \in \cV_d$.
 Denote $\ve_j$ the Born approximation of $V_j$, $j=1,2$.
 Then, for every $b\in(0,1)$,

 \end{main-theorem} Since $\ve$ is uniquely determined by $\Lambda_V$, this theorem immediately implies that the DtN map uniquely determines $V$.
-A simple consequence of \Cref{mt:uniqueness} is that $V =0$ on $U_b$ iff $\ve =0$ on $U_b$.
+A simple consequence of \Cref{mt:uniqueness} is that $V =0$ on $U_b$ if and only if $\ve =0$ on $U_b$.
 See \cite[Theorem 1.4]{DKN21_stability_steklov} for a related local uniqueness result.
 As mentioned previously, uniqueness in the Calderón problem was proved by Kohn and Vogelius \cite{KoVo84} in the analytic class and by Sylvester and Uhlmann \cite{SU87} in the smooth class with $d \geq 3$.
-For results in $d \geq 3$ with less regularity see, for instance, \cite{Na88, Ch90, Na92,Brown96,HabTa,Ha15,CaroRogers16}.
-The planar Calderón problem for the conductivity equation was solved by Nachman~\cite{Na96} and by Astala and Päivärinta~\cite{AP06} for $\cC^2$ and $L^\infty$ conductivities respectively.
+For results in $d \geq 3$ with less regularity, see, for instance, \cite{Na88, Ch90, Na92,Brown96,HabTa,Ha15,CaroRogers16}.
+The planar Calderón problem for the conductivity equation was solved by Nachman~\cite{Na96} and by Astala and Päivärinta~\cite{AP06} for $\cC^2$ and $L^\infty$ conductivities, respectively.
 For Schrödinger potentials, it was solved by Bukhgeim~\cite{Bukhgeim_2008} for $\cC^1$ potentials, and in \cite{Blasten_2015} for $L^p$ potentials.

 We now turn to the question of stability.
 The following theorem shows that the nonlinear map $\Phi_\mB^{-1}: \ve \longmapsto V $ is Hölder-continuous in the $L^1(U_b)$ norm, provided we restrict $\Phi_\mB^{-1}$ to the subset of Born approximations $\ve$ such that $ \norm{V}_{L^p(U_b)} \le N$ with $p>1$.